 I decided to go full Japanese and use the Kanji 木隠 (kogakure) as my page title.
-I use a very nice font for the homepage: Sword Kanji.
-The real font is multiple megabytes huge because it includes all Japanese letters written with a brush.
-I extracted just my two Kanji and created a new tiny web font from it.
+I use a nice font for the homepage: Sword Kanji.
+The complete font is multiple megabytes huge because it includes all Japanese letters written with a brush.
+I extracted my two Kanji and created a tiny new web font from them.

 Translating to English

-Whenever I showed my websites to somebody I had to say:
+When I previously showed my websites to somebody I had to say:

-Sorry, that website is in German only, someday I’ll translate it.
+Sorry, that website is in German, someday I’ll translate it.
 That day has come.